Programme

 Centre Léon Bérard, Lyon, UK

-11:55 – 12:00The potential clinical impact of breathhold radiation therapy in radical radiation therapy for non-small cell lung cancerTai-Chung LamRosemere Cancer Center, Royal Preston Hospital, France
+11:55 – 12:00The potential clinical impact of breathhold radiation therapy in radical radiation therapy for non-small cell lung cancerTai-Chung LamRosemere Cancer Center, Royal Preston Hospital, UK

 13:00–13:15Clinical implementation of breath-hold with nasal high flow therapy for photons and protons.Stephanie Peeters